Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Methodology

 \subsubsection{Phase 2: Corrective Competence}

-Immediately following Phase 1, we simulated an ``abstraction leak'' to measure the participants' \textbf{Corrective Competence}.
-AI access was revoked for all groups, and we used a git patch to inject a \textbf{Logic Bomb} into their functioning codebase.
+Immediately following Phase 1, we simulated an abstraction leak to measure the participants' \textit{Corrective Competence}.
+AI access was revoked for all groups by disabling the Cursor sidebar's AI integration via a configuration flag pushed silently by the experimenter; the \textit{VibeCheck} extension simultaneously disabled its gate overlay.
+Compliance was verified through real-time screen sharing.
+We then used a git patch to inject a logic bomb into their functioning codebase.

 We introduced a race condition in the \texttt{enrollCourse} function by stripping the \texttt{await} keywords from asynchronous database calls and deleting the optimistic UI rollback logic.
 Under simulated network latency, the UI would optimistically show a course as added, but the underlying state would fail to sync, causing the course to vanish upon browser refresh (a ``ghost course'').
 Participants were given the final 30 minutes to identify the cause of the ghost courses and manually implement a fix without AI assistance.